-Many things can annoy your dog, and yet possibly you might not have noticed it.
-You only recognize it when they get pushed too far and end up being frustrated.
+Many things can annoy your dog, and you may not have noticed it.
+You only recognize it when they get pushed too far and become frustrated.

 Any neglect further can even get your dog to become aggressive and defensive.
 A regular annoyance can also cause behavioral issues in your dog.
-Therefore, don’t neglect the things that annoy your dog.
+Therefore, pay attention to the things that annoy your dog.

-How would you feel if a stranger stares at you for longer than a while?
+How would you feel if a stranger stared at you for longer than a while?

 It’s uncomfortable even if that person is known to us.
 Now think of your dog – for them, it’s another species!
-If you stare at them for long, they consider it as a challenge to intimidate them.
-So, avoid having a staring contest with your dog.
+If you stare at them for long, they consider it challenging to intimidate them.
+So, please don’t have a staring contest with your dog.

 Dogs don’t like to get squeezed tightly.
 It makes them uncomfortable.
 They don’t understand the concept of tight hugs like humans.

-More than 4.5 million people in the US (mostly children) get bitten by dogs each year, and one of the main reasons for it is teasing.
+More than 4.5 million people in the US (primarily children) get bitten by dogs each year, and one of the main reasons for this is teasing.
 Pulling the dog’s tail, yanking their hair, or teasing them with food or a ball can annoy them.